DavidSpickett/BadgerKernel/design.md

 First the kernel adds the setup thread.
 This means setting its worker function to `setup()` as defined by the user.

+Note that all threads start in `thread_start` which *then* calls the worker function.
+This allows us to catch finished threads.

-Then the kernel jumps into the middle of the thread switching code (see `yield.S`), skipping the save thread portion.
+Then the kernel jumps into the middle of the thread switching code (see `yield.S`), skipping the save thread portion to get to thread loading.

 The setup thread's stack looks like this:
 ```
 stack top (high address)
 initial register context
-stack_ptr (low address)
+<<< stack_ptr (low address)
 ```
 The loading code gets the thread's stack pointer from the thread structure and uses it to restore the context into the real registers.

 Then we exception return, which starts the user thread at the desired pc. (remember that reset is usually an exception too so we can still "return from" it)

 Now `setup()` executes.
-It's like any other thread so any user code can be run, but for now assume we just yield.
+It's like any other thread so any user code can be run but for now assume we just yield.
 ```
 void setup(void) {
     yield();